 How to make bread kvass

-Then strain the liquid and ferment it with sugar, yeast and flavours.
-It will foam up significantly.
-In the photo below I have used the traditional mint flavouring.
+Then strain the liquid and ferment it with sugar, yeast and additional flavours.
+In the photo below, I have used hops for a beer-like flavour.
+However, there are plenty of different flavour options.
+See the bottom of the post for more ideas.

 - 1 lbs of dark rye bread